Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

    can use the data for statistics.
 2. By using callbacks with a 1s interval and a separate timer with a 1s interval, we can easily overcome short connection losses or similar.
-   For example: If the Weather Station is controlled over WiFi and the WiFi connection is lost for 30s, we will just use the latest value that was retrieved for these 30s.
+   For example: If the Weather Station is controlled over Wi-Fi and the Wi-Fi connection is lost for 30s, we will just use the latest value that was retrieved for these 30s.
 If we would be using Getters for this, we would have to handle a timeout for each of the measurements.
 Since the standard timeout time of 2.5s is longer then our 1s interval, a timeout would